Centering transformative stories about stolen people on stolen land.

 Normalizing returning to ancestral ways of knowing, being and connecting in body, mind and spirit.

-CHIMAERA is a Black, non-binary, queer multidisciplinary artist, community organizer and anti-oppression consultant from Tacoma, Washington’s Hilltop neighborhood located on the stolen lands of the Puyallup people and Coast Salish Territories.
+CHIMAERA is a Black, non-binary, trans, queer multidisciplinary artist and organizer from Tacoma, Washington located on the stolen ancestral lands of the Puyallup people and Coast Salish Territories.

 devon de Leña